W. A. Criswell: First Baptist Church of Dallas

 In 1944 Criswell was called to replace George Washington Truett as the pastor of the First Baptist Church in Dallas.
-He would spend the remainder of his life at First Baptist, preaching more than four thousand sermons from its pulpit.
-During his tenure membership grew from 7,800 to 26,000, with weekly Sunday School attendance in excess of 5,000.
+He would spend the remainder of his pastoral ministry at First Baptist, preaching more than four thousand sermons from its pulpit.
+During his pastorship, the church grew exponentially with membership starting at 7,800 to 26,000, with weekly Sunday School attendance in excess of 5,000.
 The church expanded to multiple buildings covering five blocks in downtown Dallas, eventually becoming the largest Southern Baptist church in the world.
 The popular evangelist Billy Graham joined the church in 1953, became a close friend of the Criswell family, and remained a member of the Dallas congregation for 55 years.

-Criswell was an early pioneer of the modern megachurch phenomenon and introduced a number of innovations at First Baptist Dallas that became a model for growing churches all over the country.
+Criswell was a driving force behind the pioneering movement in the modern megachurch phenomenon.
+He was also a visionary, who introduced a number of innovations at First Baptist Dallas that became a model for growing churches all over the country.
 By the early 1950s he had hired professionally trained educational directors for each age group of the church, organized a sophisticated multi-level Sunday School program, added a full-time business manager to the staff, and broadened the church into a youth and family life center featuring a bowling alley, skating rink, and gymnasium with a track and basketball court.
 He greatly expanded the church's long-standing Silent Friends ministry, creating for the deaf their own Sunday School, Training Union, Vacation Bible School, and summer camp ministries.
 His vigorous outreach efforts to the community included sponsoring thirty-seven inner city missions, a crisis pregnancy center, the Good Shepherd and Dallas Life Foundation ministries for the homeless and disadvantaged, Spanish-language chapels, and extensive television and radio ministries.
 Church services were locally televised as early as January 1951 and eventually were carried on stations nationwide.